The Negev Desert: Israel’s Enigmatic Heart

 The Red Canyon, located near Eilat, is a narrow sandstone gorge known for its vibrant red and purple hues.
 This family-friendly hike takes you through the winding canyon, with options for more adventurous climbing routes.

-1. Historical and Cultural Sites
+Exploring Israel's Historical and Cultural Landmarks

 Avdat National Park